Animal abuse in films happens more than you think. Here’s why we need to stop the use of animals for entertainment

 And yet, the AHA actively defends the use of animal ‘actors’ in film and television productions despite expert testimony indicating that “most wild animals cannot be trained for entertainment without subjecting them to physical abuse.” according to PETA.

-What’s more, trainers who supply animals to the entertainment industry are frequently cited by the U.S. Department of Agriculture for violating the federal Animal Welfare Act, which establishes only minimal guidelines for animal care, and social animals such as primates, elephants, and wolves are often forced to live alone, causing them severe psychological stress and anxiety.
+What’s more, trainers who supply animals to the entertainment industry are frequently cited by the U.S. Department of Agriculture for violating the federal Animal Welfare Act.
+The Act establishes only minimal guidelines for animal care.
+Social animals such as primates, elephants, and wolves are often forced to live alone, causing them severe psychological stress and anxiety.

 So what can you do, as a consumer of entertainment?